CanDIG/ID3_Project/README.md

 - *nix environment
 - Python 3.7+

-### Building
+### Setup and installation

 Clone the repository locally and go to the root level of the repository.
-Run the following command:
+Create a virtual environment and activate it:
 ```
-python3 setup.py sdist bdist_wheel
+python3 -m venv venv
+. venv/bin/activate
 ```

-### Installing

-Run the following command:
+Install the program:
 ```
-pip install dist/id3_variants_training-0.0.0-py3-none-any.whl
+pip install .
 ```

 ### Usage